Spyre Therapeutics (NASDAQ:SYRE) Upgraded to “Strong-Buy” at The Goldman Sachs Group

-Spyre Therapeutics (NASDAQ:SYRE – Get Free Report) was upgraded by research analysts at The Goldman Sachs Group to a “strong-buy” rating in a report issued on Tuesday,Zacks.com reports.
+The Goldman Sachs Group upgraded shares of Spyre Therapeutics (NASDAQ:SYRE – Free Report) to a strong-buy rating in a research report sent to investors on Tuesday,Zacks.com reports.

-Other analysts have also issued research reports about the stock.
-Wedbush reiterated an “outperform” rating and issued a $65.00 price objective on shares of Spyre Therapeutics in a research note on Monday, January 13th.
-Robert W. Baird lifted their price target on shares of Spyre Therapeutics from $50.00 to $65.00 and gave the company an “outperform” rating in a research note on Wednesday, November 13th.
-Finally, Guggenheim increased their price objective on shares of Spyre Therapeutics from $50.00 to $65.00 and gave the stock a “buy” rating in a research report on Friday, October 25th.
-Seven analysts have rated the stock with a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average price target of $54.83.
+Other analysts also recently issued research reports about the company.
+Wedbush reissued an “outperform” rating and set a $65.00 target price on shares of Spyre Therapeutics in a research note on Monday, January 13th.
+Guggenheim lifted their price objective on Spyre Therapeutics from $50.00 to $65.00 and gave the stock a “buy” rating in a research note on Friday, October 25th.
+Finally, Robert W. Baird lifted their price objective on Spyre Therapeutics from $50.00 to $65.00 and gave the stock an “outperform” rating in a research note on Wednesday, November 13th.
+Seven research analysts have rated the stock with a buy rating and one has given a strong buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus price target of $54.83.

 Spyre Therapeutics Company Profile